duxilio/duxbot-web-server/README.md

     "success": true,
     "needAnswer": true,
     "results": [{
-        "type": 'response',
+        "type": "response",
-        "content": 'alright, I do need some more info' }, {
+        "content": "alright, I do need some more info" }, {
-        "type": 'question',
+        "type": "question",
         "content": {
-            "main": 'What time is your meeting?'
+            "main": "What time is your meeting?"
         }
     }]
 }